Click on a question below to open the answer, and then click again to close.

 Founding Mission Statement

-Puget Sound Independent Schools promotes the value of local independent school education, and works collaboratively to make the admission process more accessible for prospective families.
+Puget Sound Independent Schools (PSIS) promotes the value of local independent school education, and works collaboratively to make the admission process more accessible for prospective families.

 Founding Statement of Purpose